geremarchive/pluto/README.md

 <h1 align="center"><i>Features</i></h1>

 * Fast (Compiled Python Code)
-* Configurable, you can map any key to and script to improve your workflow
+* Configurable, you can map any key to any function or script to improve your workflow
+* Automatic screen resize
+* Instantly open files in your favorite terminal or GUI programs
 * Simple

 <center>